Open Source ROS 2 Space Infrastructure

 space station

 A modular ROS 2 platform that simulates and controls the critical systems of a space station.
-Life support, thermal regulation, and electrical power — all running as independent, hardware-ready nodes.
+Life support, thermal regulation, and electrical power all run as independent, hardware ready nodes.

 ROS 2